serghiou/best-of-data-science/best-of-r.md

 **[tufte.](https://rstudio.github.io/tufte/)** A package to create very pretty HTML and LaTeX outputs of identical formatting.
 It uses the Tufte style, which allows producing side-comments and side-plots super easily.
 Highly recommended!

+**[bookdown.](https://bookdown.org/)** Package.
+Vignette.
+A package to write awesome-looking books using R Markdown.
+The definitive guide referenced here, as well as the celebrated Advanced R book by Hadley were written in bookdown and they all look super impressive!
+This package also makes it easy to have openly available books online.

 ## Interface with other languages